-Once conceptual understanding has been mastered, children are supported and encouraged to think more deeply about the concepts.
+Once a conceptual understanding has been mastered, children are supported and encouraged to think more deeply about the concepts.

 Developing Teaching for Mastery at Grove Academy and across the Hub

-We are an active member of the Bucks, Berks and Oxon Maths Hub (BBO) and as a school we host Teacher Research Groups for interested teachers, Maths Leads and Heads to observe our maths lessons and learn more about Teaching for Mastery.
+We are an active member of the Bucks, Berks and Oxon Maths Hub (BBO) and as a school, we host Teacher Research Groups for interested teachers, Maths Leads and Heads to observe our maths lessons and learn more about Teaching for Mastery.